ipspace/netlab/docs/module/lag.md

 ## Parameters

-The following parameters can be set globally or per node/link/interface:
+The following parameters can be set globally or per node/link:

+* **mode**: lag mode, one of "802.3ad" (default), "balance-xor" or "active-backup"
 * **lacp**: LACP protocol interval: "fast", "slow" or "off"

   Note that 'link down' is not easily detectable in a virtual environment with veth pairs, therefore it is strongly recommended